x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/src/sdmx-json-field-guide.md

 * Delete - data are to be deleted.

-* Information- data are being exchanged for informational purposes only, and not meant to update a system.
+* Information - data are being exchanged for informational purposes only, and not meant to update a system.

 Example: